-Parenting with a mental illness
+Parental mental illness

 When you're a parent with a mental illness, or someone in the family is struggling with their mental health, it can make supporting your child difficult.
 Here is our advice on what you can do and where you can get help.

-One in four people are estimated to experience a mental health problem in the course of a year; they belong to families – they are parents, siblings, grandparents and other relatives.
+One in four people are estimated to experience a mental health problem in the course of a year.
+They belong to families – they are parents, siblings, grandparents and other relatives.
 Many children will grow up with a main carer or close family member who has some kind of mental health difficulty.

 - not understanding what is happening

 - worrying that the mental health problem is their fault

 - having to help a parent with medication or personal care

 - trying to predict what mood their parent is going to be in

 - being shouted at if their parent is very angry or upset

 - being scared their parent will self-harm or take their own life